How to Get to Tibet from Shanghai?

 Tibet is situated on the Tibetan Plateau.
 Hence, the journey to Tibet from Shanghai is an ascending journey that entails gradual changes in altitude.
 Shanghai is 16 meters above sea level while Lhasa is 3,650 meters above sea level.
 This gradual ascent gives you ample time to adjust to high altitude and avoid altitude sickness.

 From Shanghai, you will pass by Suzhou, Wuxi, Nanjing, Bengbu, Xuzhou, Zhengzhou, Xian, Lanzhou, and Xining.
 Xining is already 2,200 meters above sea level.
 From Xining, the train will move to Golmud, Nangchu, and finally to Lhasa.
 Each of the abovementioned stops has something beautiful to offer.
-So, you should cherish every stopover and take pictures for posterity.
+So, you should cherish every stopover and take pictures for memory.
 Additionally, stops usually range from 3 minutes to 25 minutes.

 The train route from Shanghai to Xian covers mostly central China that consists of flat plains with intermittent grasslands, and scattered buildings.
 But once the train enters Xian, the views and landscapes radically change.
 Scenery after scenery of awesome mountains, lakes, massive ice, streams, and verdant fields would befall and enthuse your sight, leading you to mutter to yourself that this train journey is really worth the effort.